WhiteheadLab/MultiPop_killifish/niehs_readme.md

 #####Notes on doing this on Lanes 3-8:
 September 13, 2016

 I changed the name of the directories containing the raw data from lanes 1-2 and lanes 3-8.
-These must remain separated because lanes 1-2 are denoted with L001 and L002, respectively, and the first two lanes in lanes_3-8 are also denoted with the same names.
+These must remain separated because lanes 1-2 are denoted with L005 and L006, respectively, and the last two lanes in lanes_3-8 are also denoted with these same identifiers.

-		0003_posttrimfastqc.sh
+		0002_trimmomaticNEB.sh

+		##Some of the raw data (from folder cbt64b3g2h) that I dl'd was corrupted, so I ran it again on re-downloaded data:
+		0002b_trimmomaticNEB.sh

 The absolute path for raw data from lanes 1-2: